This is the multi-page printable view of this section. Click here to print.

 1 - Purchase EKS Anywhere Enterprise Subscriptions

-For pricing, reference the EKS Anywhere Pricing Page.
+For pricing, see the EKS Anywhere Pricing Page.

 Create Subscriptions

-NOTE When you purchase the subscription, you have a 7-day grace period to cancel the contract by creating a ticket at AWS Support Center.
-After the 7-day grace period, if you do not cancel the contract, your AWS account ID is invoiced.
-Payment is charged monthly.
+NOTE: When you purchase a subscription, you have a 7-day grace period to cancel by creating a case at AWS Support Center.
+After the 7-day grace period, if you do not cancel, your AWS account is invoiced for the subscription charges.
+If you use your subscription to file an AWS Support case to receive support for your EKS Anywhere clusters, then the subscription can not be cancelled or refunded, since you have leveraged support as part of the subscription.

 Prerequisites